 Step 3: The online world is your laboratory!

-Simply look at your stats!
+Only look at your stats!

 Step 4: Your content is like a cat.
 It has seven lives!

-There are several myths that affect our society and it is funny to see how those same myths branch out.
+There are several myths that affect our society, and it is funny to see how those same myths branch out.

-For instance, while in Europe we say that cats have seven lives, in US those lives become nine.
+For instance, while in Europe we say that cats have seven lives, in the US those lives become nine.

-Beside the number of lives a cat has, there are many myths about content too.
+Besides the number of lives a cat has, there are many myths about content too.

 There is often the feeling that content has a short life and that it can only be used once.
 But is that true?